 Capable of slicing through five A4 sheets at once, this shredder is ideally positioned for use in any home office.
-Its 10-litre disposal basket isn’t the most capacious, but this lends the unit small dimensions that make it more inconspicuous than most models.
+Its 10-litre disposal basket is not the most capacious, but this lends the unit small dimensions that make it more inconspicuous than most models.

-The ProAction 5 is one of the most affordable shredders on our list, but despite this it packs standard features including auto on/off shutdown, a safety cut-out function and it will reverse materials to quickly unblock paper jams.
+The ProAction 5 is one of the most affordable shredders on our list, but despite this it packs standard features including auto on/off shutdown, a safety cut-out function for finger protection, and it will reverse materials to quickly unblock paper jams.
 Its compact dimensions (28.5 x 13.49 x 39.5 cm) and low weight (1.98kg) make it easy to move around and are convenient if you need all the space you can get.

 Most shredders don't let you know how full they are unless you take off the top lid, but not this shredder from Bonsaii.
 Featuring a small window, you can peek inside to see how full it is and roughly when you will need to empty its disposal bin.

-That bin holds a huge 25 litres of waste (320 sheets of A4 paper), but with a 4-minute continuous run time paired with a 40-minute cool-down time, you won’t fill it as quickly as you would on other models.
-The Bonsaii model totes easy operation thanks to light-indication, overhead and overload protection which helps you operate the machine with minimum concern.
+The bin holds a huge 25 litres of waste (320 sheets of A4 paper), but with a 4-minute continuous run time paired with a 40-minute cool-down time, you will not fill it as quickly as you would on other models.
+The Bonsaii model totes easy operation thanks to light indication and overhead and overload protection which help you operate the machine with minimum concern.

 More than paper shredders

-If you're looking for more than just the best shredder for your home or office, we've also featured a range of other office equipment to run alongside any shredders you may need:
+If you're looking for more than just the best shredders for your home or office, we've also featured a range of other office equipment to run alongside any shredders you may need: